DafetiteOgaga/custom_commands/README.md

 ## Fixes
+  - fixed curfol command to now work across multiple platforms such as linux, wsl, gitbash, mac, etc
   - fixed base code to dynamically handle merge conflict for operations involving pull (from current branch), using rebase instead of merge resolution
   - Added checks to mongoOp command to check if mongodb is installed before proceeding with its operations
   - fixed all commands to be gitbash compartible
-  - fixed updateResumeCV command to automatically update concerned repos locally after execution.
-  - Added support for ignoring node_modules using gitignore command for Expo (React Native) Apps.
   - [More](https://github.com/DafetiteOgaga/custom_commands/blob/master/fixes.md)